Macros | |

 Define to determine if code is being built for the Microsoft XBox 360.

-If this define exists, then you are creating code that runs on the Microsoft XBox360.
+If this define exists, then code is created to run on the PowerPC 64 with VMX extensions on the Microsoft XBox360.

 #define BURGER_XBOXONE |